lb-/bakerydemo/lightweight-frontend-framework-investigation-2022.md

 - Even the mounting of React components could leverage Stimulus, providing a simple way to initialise various DOM elements with their React injection, with some of the props being supplied to the component as data attributes... which can even trigger a re-render if the data-attributes change from some other JS.
 - Stimulus JS is modest, it does not try to solve everything (no animations), DOM manipulations still need to be written in JS for example.
 - As the state is stored on the data attributes, any other code can modify these attributes to change the behaviour (for example, want to close all collapsibles, just change `data-collapsible-collapsed-value` to false with any JS and it will work), this means that Django templates can be used extensively for 'initial' data without having to write any init JS functions.
-- This library is a core part of the Rails ecosystem and built by the team at Basecamp, it is unlikely to go anywhere anytime soon.
+- This library is a core part of the Rails ecosystem (as of V7) and built by the team at Basecamp, it is unlikely to go anywhere anytime soon.
+- The migration towards this can be gradual, we could even start by updating a bunch of already existing data attributes to what their eventual naming would be (core team need to agree on a controller prefix like `wg-`) along with the CustomEvent names used.

 #### Further notes

 - We can avoid a lot of global functions populating Window (e.g. `window.LockUnlockAction`) by adopting Stimulus.
 - We may want to implement something similar to [Alpine.js `x-cloak` directive](https://alpinejs.dev/directives/cloak), this is quite useful when you want to wait for the JS to trigger before showing some content.
 - We may want to move to `template` elements instead of `script` for template content (e.g. expanding formset), not critical but a nicer modern approach.
+- We can even render Stimulus controlled elements via React, there are some edge cases we need to be aware of, and I doubt this will work when the controller also renders a new React element on the inner controlled one but it may open an avenue to avoid re-doing all the same components in React and non-React.
+Note: When react modifies the inner content of an element and the Stimulus controller also does this, the next re-render will take priority but the first render (with the adding of the controlled element) will be handled by Stimulus, this can be avoided if needed by putting a unique key on the controlled element when we know we want Stimulus to 'take over' again.

 #### Case against Stimulus JS